Ubayd Allah ibn Jahsh

 Ubayd Allah ibn Jahsh ibn Ri'ab (عُبَيْد اللَّه ٱبْن جَحْش ٱبْن رِئَاب; c.
-588–627) was a contemporary and first cousin of the Islamic prophet Muhammad who apostatized from Islam by converting to Christianity following his migration to Abyssinia in around 615 CE.
-He is one of the four hanifs (a type of monotheists) mentioned by Ibn Ishaq, the others being Waraka ibn Nawfal, Uthman ibn Huwairith and Zayd ibn Amr.
+588–627) was a contemporary and first cousin of the Islamic prophet Muhammad following his migration to Abyssinia in around 615 AD.
+He is one of the four hanifs mentioned by Ibn Ishaq, the others being Waraka ibn Nawfal, Uthman ibn Huwairith and Zayd ibn Amr.

 Biography

 He was the son of Jahsh ibn Riyab and Umayma bint Abd al-Muttalib, hence a brother of Abd Allah ibn Jahsh, Zaynab bint Jahsh, Abu Ahmad ibn Jahsh, Habiba bint Jahsh and Hammanah bint Jahsh, a first cousin of both the Islamic prophet Muhammad and Ali, and a nephew of Hamza ibn 'Abd al-Muttalib.
 He married Ramla bint Abi Sufyan (who was also known as Umm Habiba), and they had one daughter, Habibah bint Ubayd Allah.

 He and his wife became Muslims and, in order to escape from the Meccan persecution, they emigrated to Abyssinia.
 In present–day Ethiopia and Eritrea, the Christian King Armah (also known as Najashi) gave sanctuary to the Muslims.
-There Ubayd Allah eventually converted to Christianity and testified his new faith to the other Muslim refugees.
-Ibn Ishaq relates:
+There, Ubayd Allah allegedly converted to Christianity and supposedly testified his new faith to the other Muslim refugees.

-'Ubaydullah went on searching until Islam came; then he migrated with the Muslims to Abyssinia taking with him his wife who was a Muslim, Umm Habiba bint Abu Sufyan.
-When he arrived there he adopted Christianity, parted from Islam, and died a Christian in Abyssinia.
-Muhammad bin Jafar al-Zubayr told me that when he had become a Christian 'Ubaydullah as he passed the prophet's companions who were there used to say: 'We see clearly, but your eyes are only half open', i.e. 'We see, but you are only trying to see and cannot see yet.'
+The story of his conversion to Christianity is spurious, as all traditional narrations go back to either Mursal or Al-Waqidi who are traditionally not considered trustworthy, even called one of the biggest "liars".
+The mention of ibn Ishaq of such event does not make it authentic, and such event would contradict a traditionally authentic narration of Abu Sufyan in Sahih Muslim where he says that no one was an Apostate before of Islam, knowing Abu Sufyan is the father of Ubayd Allah's wife, it is unlikely for Abu Sufyan, who was a polytheist at the time, to gloss over this fact.